ychen-207523/Sentimental-Analyzer-Pro/README.md

 ---

 <a name="exec"></a>
-## How to use Sentimental Analyser Pro?
+## How to use Sentimental Analyzer Pro?
 ### Installation
 1. Clone this project:
 ```